sohyunwriter/LangChain-OpenTutorial/docs/03-OutputParser/02-CommaSeparatedListOutputParser.md

-## Implementing the Comma-Separated List Output Parser
+## Implementing the ```CommaSeparatedListOutputParser```

-If you need to generate outputs in the form of a comma-separated list, the `CommaSeparatedListOutputParser` from LangChain simplifies the process.
+If you need to generate outputs in the form of a comma-separated list, the ```CommaSeparatedListOutputParser``` from LangChain simplifies the process.
 Below is a step-by-step implementation:

-### Importing Required Modules
+### 1. Importing Required Modules
-Start by importing the necessary modules and initializing the `CommaSeparatedListOutputParser`.
+Start by importing the necessary modules and initializing the ```CommaSeparatedListOutputParser```.
 Retrieve the formatting instructions from the parser to guide the output structure.

 ```python